sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/PlantUML.md

 There are two options to use PlantUML.

 1. You can use the PlantUML [online server](http://plantuml.com/plantuml).
-Here you can generate diagrams on the fly and refer back to them by a unique PlantUML URL.
+Here you can generate diagrams on demand and refer back to them by a unique PlantUML URL.
 E.g. `http://www.plantuml.com/plantuml/png/<unique string here>`

 2. You can install the tool locally on your PC.
 This option may be useful if you want to generate diagrams offline.
 The tool can be operated by a GUI interface or by command line.
 Instructions for how to install the tool locally are in the next section.

 ## How to install PlantUML locally on Windows

 1. Firstly, you will need to install [Java](https://www.java.com/en/download/).
-Make sure that you select the appropriate licence for your use.
+Make sure that you select the appropriate licence for your use during the installation process.
 2. Once Java is installed, download [plantUML.jar](http://sourceforge.net/projects/plantuml/files/plantuml.jar/download) and save it in a directory where you will want to store your input text files and generated diagrams.

 ## Using PlantUML locally